 Roses are the most popular flowers in the world, so it’s not surprising that they are often found in art as well.
 However, learning how to draw a rose can be complicated and intimidating for two reasons: first, a rose’s shape continually changes as it blooms making it difficult for the artist to answer the most basic question, 'What shape is it?'
 Second, it's a soft and delicate object; communicating that requires considerable skill and sensitivity.

 There are many ways to draw a rose and many angles to choose from.
 In the video above I unpack some ideas to make drawing roses a little less daunting – and take a look at the list of tips below which outline the key drawing techniques.

-If this inspires you to educate yourself further, head over to Schoolism.com to discover courses (including two of mine!), workshops and more.
+If this inspires you to educate yourself further, head over to Schoolism.com to discover courses, workshops and more.
 It’s an amazing way to study with the pros!